-The support for Windows Phone 8.1 ended a few years back, and for Windows 10 Mobile is soon going to end towards the latter part of 2019.
+The support for Windows Phone 8.1 ended a few years back, and Windows 10 Mobile is soon going to end towards the latter part of 2019.
 This forces companies to stop the support for their applications available on the given platforms.
 Recently, Microsoft discontinued the Windows Store for apps for Windows Phone 8.1.
-WhatsApp was one of those partners who continued supporting their Windows Phone 8.1 app.
+WhatsApp was one of those partners who continued supporting its Windows Phone 8.1 app.
 This helped them in providing their services to the considerably large user base on Windows Phone 8.1 while the app worked flawlessly on Windows 10 Mobile.
 They never built a Windows 10 UWP application.

 This means that no Windows Phone 8.1 app will be updated in the future.
-And since Microsoft shifted their focus from Windows Phone, users have actively been switching to other competitor platforms like Android and iOS.
+And since Microsoft shifted its focus from Windows Phone, users have actively been switching to other competitor platforms like Android and iOS.

 Transfer WhatsApp messages from Windows Phone to Android

 This will be a slightly complicated and long guide to follow.
 You need to be careful throughout this guide because of the fact you will be Interop unlocking your Windows 10 Mobile device.
 Any damage that you cause to your device will be at your own risk, and neither the author nor TheWindowsClub will be responsible for it – so please be careful.

 We will be covering this guide in the following parts:

 - Interop Unlocking Windows 10 Mobile.